microsoft/code-with-engineering-playbook/design-reviews/recipes/task-design-review-template.md

 # Your Task Design Title Here (prefix with DRAFT/WIP to indicate level of completeness)

-> When developing a design document for a new task it should contain a detailed design proposal demonstrating how it will solve the goals outlined below.
+> When developing a design document for a new task, it should contain a detailed design proposal demonstrating how it will solve the goals outlined below.
-> Not all tasks require a design review but when they do it is likely that there many unknowns or the solution may be more complex.
+> Not all tasks require a design review, but when they do it is likely that there many unknowns or the solution may be more complex.
 > The design should include diagrams, pseudo code, interface contracts as needed to provide a detailed understanding of the proposal.

 * [Task Name](http://link-to-task-work-item)